 - 1. Guillette et al. observed morphological changes in male reproductive tissue that suggested feminization of male gonads. - 2.
-One of the morphological signposts was a comparatively reduced "penis" size (Figure 4).
+One of the morphological benchmarks was a comparatively reduced "penis" size (Figure 4). - a.
+A graph of the relationship between alligator body mass and SVL showed no differences in populations (lines were nearly coincidental).
+Thus, weight of the alligator was not a confounding factor that could explain differences in genitalia relative to size.

-- Figure 4.
+Figure 4.
 The relationship of penis tip length to snout-vent length (SVL) in juvenile alligators.
 One would expect that as SVL gets bigger, the penis would get proportionally bigger also.
 Note that the penis size is proportionally smaller in the Lake Apopka alligators compared to the Lake Woodruff population.
-(Graph is from Guillette 2000) - 3.
-Another benchmark of toxicity was the level of sex hormones found in the alligator blood. - a.
-The potential feminization (when males have female-like characteristics) was an observation consistent with elevated levels of estrogen in males from Lake Apopka compared to "control" lakes; the normal sex hormone ratio for males should be 1:1 (Figure 5); - b.
+(Graph is from Guillette 2000)

+- 3. Another benchmark of toxicity was the level of sex hormones found in the alligator blood. - a.
+The potential feminization (when males have female-like characteristics) was an observation consistent with elevated levels of estrogen in males

+- from Lake Apopka compared to "control" lakes (i.e., Lake Woodruff); the normal sex hormone ratio for males should be 1:1 (Figure 5); - b.
 Thus, one of the first hypothesis was that the lake contaminants, which were found not only in the alligator eggs, but also in the blood, were mimicking estrogen